 The Best Time to Do This: All year

 For those interested in hiking, one of the best trails in Iceland begins here in Landmannalaugar.
-The trail takes you over rainbow-colored hills, jet-black volcanic deserts, past mystical ice caves, and heavenly green valleys.
+The trail takes you over rainbow-coloured hills, jet-black volcanic deserts, mystical ice caves, and heavenly green valleys.

-The Best Time to Do This: In summer, from June to September.
+The Best Time to Do This is in summer, from June to September.
 The roads to Landmannalaugar are closed during the rest of the year, making it impossible to access the site.

 14. Spend the night in an Icelandic church